TaitoUnited/full-stack-template/alternatives/server-micronaut-java/README.md

 ## Autorestart

-You can disable autorestart in `src/main/resources/application.yml` if you would rather restart manually with `taito restart:server`.
+You can turn autorestart on/off in `src/main/resources/application.yml`.
+Note that you can manually restart the server at anytime with `taito restart:server`.